San Jose Domestic Violence Attorney

 Our Domestic Violence Lawyer in San Jose Can Help

 Domestic violence is a nationwide epidemic.
 More than 12 million U.S. men and women experience domestic violence each year.
-Domestic violence may occur over trivial issues or due to deep-seated emotional problems.
-However, there are also cases where a person wrongfully accuses a partner or family member of domestic violence.
-Depending on the circumstances, your career, education and life in general may suffer extensive damage if you are convicted.
-Yet you may have legal options if you are facing domestic violence charges or a restraining order.
-Our domestic violence lawyer in San Jose, CA can help you defend yourself from charges that may come with life-ruining consequences.
+Domestic violence may occur over trivial issues or deep-seated emotional problems.
+However, there are also cases of wrongful accusations.
+This happens when a person wrongfully accuses a partner or family member of domestic violence.
+A conviction can cause serious damage to your career, education and life in general.
+Are you facing domestic violence charges or a restraining order?
+Our domestic violence lawyer in San Jose, CA can help to defend you from charges that may come with life-ruining consequences.

-Attorney Nick Cvietkovich has experience handling domestic violence defense cases in the Bay Area and the surrounding areas.
-As an experienced domestic violence attorney, he has successfully helped numerous clients by providing fair and just representation.
+Attorney Nick Cvietkovich handles domestic violence defense cases in San Jose and the Bay Area.
+He has successfully helped many clients by providing fair and just representation.

-Under California law, there are several situations where you could face domestic violence charges.
+There are several situations where you could face domestic violence charges in California.
 Two are among the most common: